justinrgarrard/world-of-naevis.net/docs/more/archetypes/wizard_tower.md

 At 6th level, when you cast a spell from a scroll, you can enhance it in one of the following ways:

 * **Distant**: If the spell has a range of 5 feet or more, the range doubles.
+It the spell has a range of touch, it increases to 30 feet.
 * **Extend**: If the spell has a duration of one round or longer, the duration of the spell doubles, to a maximum of 24 hours.
 * **Empower**: If the spell deals damage, you can reroll a number of damage dice equal to the scroll's spell level and take the new result.

-#### Improved Transmute Scroll
+#### Salvage Scroll

-Beginning at 10th level, you can use Transmute Scroll to create a number of scrolls equal to your proficiency bonus.
-The scrolls' total spell level must be equal to or less than what Arcane Recovery would otherwise recover.
+Beginning at 10th level, roll a d20 after casting a spell from a scroll.
+If the result is less than or equal to your Intelligence modifier, the scroll does not crumble to dust after use.

 #### Doublecast